DigiKrafting/blender_addon_substance_painter/README.md

 - Creates Nodes using the Principled BSDF shader.
 - Autosave before export option.
 - Use Relative Paths option.
+- Creates nodes for Unreal Engine Textures. * (On detection of OcclusionRoughnessMetallic texture)

 ## Selected Mesh